 Review – Temper

-Temper was originally created for two reasons.
+I originally wrote Temper for two reasons.

 Beyond that, I also wanted a way to continue the saga of the Empress Hoshi Sato and her son, Jun, the son of time traveler Richard Daniels.
 Furthermore, I wanted more kids in the royal family.
 For the Empress, it would be a Machiavellian move – she would have several children of different fathers, thereby diversifying genetically and, perhaps, given the tenderhearted paternal feelings that go along with the Y Chromosome Skew, she would get the male members of her senior staff to keep her alive, at least until her children reached the age of majority.
 And in Temper, they are just about all there.